vista-art/fragmentcolor/docs/api/core/renderer/create_storage_texture.md

 # Renderer::create_storage_texture

 Create a storage-class texture for compute shaders, image store/load, or as a render target.
-The input shapes mirror `Renderer::create_texture` and `TextureMipChain::prepare`.
+The input shapes mirror `Renderer::create_texture` and `Mipmap::build`.

 Common forms: